-Assures the Catholic School mission is appropriately represented to the Washington State Department of Education, the Washington Federation of Independent Schools, The Washington State Catholic Conference and the United States Catholic Conference.
+Ensures the Catholic school mission is appropriately represented to the Washington State Department of Education, the Washington Federation of Independent Schools, The Washington State Catholic Conference and the United States Catholic Conference.

-Assures effective stewardship of the Catholic Schools Department through supervision of the staff, administration of the department’s budget, and oversight of the department in accordance with the Archdiocesan policy.
+Provides effective stewardship of the Office for Catholic Schools through supervision of the staff, administration of the budget, and oversight of the department in accordance with the Archdiocesan policy.